dgyordanov/transaction_api/README.md

 ## How to run
 Required JRE 8

-This is a Spring boot applicaiton which could be run using gradle wrapper ot using the fat jar generated int the build directory.
+This is a Spring boot application which could be run using gradle wrapper to using the fat jar generated in the build directory.

 Run with gradle wrapper:
 ```shell